 Hold your company’s Annual General Meetings along with other shareholders and directors every year, within 6 months from the close of the financial year.

 File your company’s annual returns within 30 days after the AGM.

 Where To Start - Singapore Company Incorporation

 We know what you might be thinking at this point.
 While it’s a relief that foreigners can indeed start fully-fledged companies in Singapore, this whole process can be a bit technical and cumbersome.

 The good thing is, we understand.
 That’s why our corporate experts are willing to make everything easier and much cheaper for you.
-So, go ahead and talk to us today for essential business services like incorporation filing, compliance filing, payroll management, and accounting.
+So, go ahead and talk to us today for essential corporate services like Singapore company incorporation, incorporation filing, compliance filing, payroll management, and accounting.